ammolytics/projects/trickler/README.md

 Personally, I don't care for the powder drop design of the AutoTrickler and I'm not inclined to utilize it myself.
 That said, I can understand why some folks want this and that's great!

 [See this ticket](https://github.com/ammolytics/projects/issues/21) if you're interested in working on this and adding it to the Open Trickler.

+### Why does it take so long?

+Like any other trickler, the Open Trickler is sensitive to the angle at which the trickler tube is positioned in relation with the ground.

+A positive angle (tip towards the sky) will despense slow.
+A negative angle (tip towards the ground) will dispense fast.

+Even if you find the perfect angle for a given powder, you may need to adjust for different powders.
+For example, I have found that Varget and H4350 (both stick powders from the same manufacturer) will trickle very differently.

+### Why does it overthrow?

+Same as above.
+The trickler is sensitive to the angle at which it's positioned.